x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/recoverable-items-folder/recoverable-items-folder.md

 - [Recover deleted items or email messages in Outlook on the web](https://go.microsoft.com/fwlink/p/?LinkId=524924)

 Items remain in the Deletions subfolder until the deleted item retention period is reached.
 The default deleted item retention period for a mailbox database is 14 days.
-You can modify this period for a mailbox database or for a specific mailbox.
+You can modify this period for mailboxes up to a maximum of 30 days.
 In addition to a deleted item retention period, the Recoverable Items folder is also subject to quotas.
 To learn more, see [Recoverable Items mailbox quotas](#RIQuotas.md) later in this topic.

 After the deleted item retention period expires, the item is moved to the Purges folder and is no longer visible to the user.
-When the Managed Folder Assistant (MFA) processes the mailbox, items in the Purges subfolder are purged from the mailbox database.
+When the Managed Folder Assistant (MFA) processes the mailbox, items in the Purges subfolder are purged from Exchange Online.

 ### Single item recovery

 If an item is removed from the Deletions subfolder, either by a user purging the item by using the Recover Deleted Items feature or by an automated process such as the Managed Folder Assistant, the item can't be recovered by the user.
-In previous versions of Exchange, recovering these items required the administrator to restore the mailbox database or a mailbox from backup copies.
-This process generally delayed recovery by minutes or hours, depending on the backup mechanism used.

 When the Managed Folder Assistant processes the Recoverable Items folder for a mailbox that has single item recovery enabled, any item in the Purges subfolder isn't purged if the deleted item retention period hasn't expired for that item.
+This means that an admin can still still recover the item by using an eDiscovery tool such as In-Place eDiscovery or Content Search.

 The following table lists the contents of and actions that can be performed in the Recoverable Items folder if single item recovery is enabled.